mhweiner/brek/docs/gettingStarted.md

 }
 ```

-At a minimum, `default.json` is required at the root of your `conf` folder.

-See [full configuration rules](#configuration-rules), [merge strategy](#configuration-overrides-and-merge-strategy), and reference the example folder structure above.
+To learn more how this works, see [merge strategy](../README#configuration-merge-strategy) and [configuration rules](../README.md#configuration-rules).
 Also, don't forget to check out [loaders](#loaders) for dynamic runtime configuration! 🚀

-### 4. Call `brek write-types` when your configuration changes to generate the type declaration file
+### 3. Call `brek write-types` when your configuration changes to generate the type declaration file

 Whenever your base `default.json` configuration changes, you'll need to run the command to build the type declaration file, `Config.d.ts`.